pomdtr/sunbeam/docs/reference/schemas/payload.md

     "params": {
         "name": "Steve"
     },
+    .// if the manifest defines preferences, they are passed here "preferences": {
+        "show-hidden-files": true
+    },
     // the current working directory of the user "cwd": "/home/steve",
     // the user query, only accessible in dynamic lists